 Back in February 2020, which feels like ages ago, before the world went crazy and everything shut down, we went on our Pacific Northwest family vacation.
 The plans for this trip started off with us finding great airfare (through Next Vaycay) to Seattle.
 Then, as we typically do, we looked at where else we could go from Seattle.
 We love to visit multiple locations within one trip!
 (Check out our post about our European multi-city trip.)
 Well, going to Canada has been on our family list as well as going skiing.
 So our Pacific Northwest family vacation looked like this: Seattle-Vancouver-Whistler-Seattle.
-I’ll be sharing about each of these places on the blog (Click here to read about Seattle and Vancouver), but for now I want to share about my favorite city of our trip, which was actually Squamish!
+I’ll be sharing about each of these places on the blog (Click here to read about Seattle and Vancouver or Skiing with Kids for more about Whistler), but for now I want to share about my favorite city of our trip, which was actually Squamish!

 This quaint little friendly town in the mountains is beautiful and chill with lots of places to hike or explore outside … it’s my kind of place.
 It reminded me a bit of White Fish, Montana, which is another favorite of mine.
 Big cities are great, but I find places like this are soothing to the soul.

 The cabin in Squamish ~ middle of nowhere, gravel drive with a gate, on a river, in the woods, wall of windows, heated by a wood stove, hot tub on the deck by the river, fire pit outside, trails nearby, wild life all around … Again, my kind of place … my favorite spot, and my favorite time spent from this trip was here.